Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Miami and its opponents have combined for 47 points just two times this season.
+- Miami and its opponents have combined for 47 points just twice this year.

-- Jacksonville has combined with its opponents to score more than 47 points in three of five games this season.
+- Jacksonville's games have gone over 47 points in three of five chances this season.

-- The combined points per game average of the two teams, 34.4, is 12.6 points fewer than Sunday's over/under.
+- Sunday's total is 12.6 points higher than the combined 34.4 PPG average of the two teams.

 - These two squads surrender a combined 61.2 points per game, 14.2 more than this contest's over/under.

-- Dolphins games have an average total of 45.2 points this season, 1.8 fewer than Sunday's over/under.
+- The Dolphins and their opponents score an average of 45.2 points per game, 1.8 fewer than Sunday's total.

-- The 47-point total for this game is 0.3 points below the 47.3 points per game average total in Jaguars games this season.

 Dolphins stats and trends

-- This season, the Dolphins are winless ATS when entering a game as a favorite of 1.5 points or more.
+- The Dolphins have yet to cover the spread this season when favored by 2.5 points or more.

-- Miami's games this year have hit the over on three of five set point totals (60%).
+- Miami's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Jaguars.